Compiler driver and cross compilation

 Misc

 -no-canonical-prefixes instructs Clang to call realpath on the executable name and use the dereferenced absolute path for the -cc1 command.
-This path, either canonicalized by realpath or not, is used to derived the resource directory.
+This path, either canonicalized by realpath or not, is used to derive the resource directory.
 See https://gcc.gnu.org/legacy-ml/gcc/2011-01/msg00429.html for some background.

 For most tests "-cc1" is sufficient to identify the command line, no need to specifically test the "clang" command, and -no-canonical-prefixes can be removed.